Taxation and Basic Income

 -

-The cost to the government of deducting tax at source is negligible.
+The government pays the net amount and the cost to the government of deducting tax at source is negligible.

 -

-Consequently, when a Basic Income is paid with a proportional tax on all other income it makes little or no difference to the total net cost of the scheme if a Basic Income designed to give the same net value is paid as a taxable or tax-free amount.
+Similarly, when a Basic Income is paid with a proportional tax on all other income, the government will pay the net or after-tax amount.

 -